sakshatl/javascript-and-typescript-concepts/typescript/README.md

 1. Install Node
 2. `npm install -g typescript`
-3. Check `tsc --version` to check for the version installed on your machine
+3. Check `tsc --version` to check for the version installed on your machine.
+4. Run `tsc FILENAME.ts`